yassinemajidi/mcommerce/README.md

 I also have a React interface for my e-commerce application with a directory structure that includes a "mcommerce-frontend" folder.
 In this folder, there is a "public" directory containing various static assets such as images, a favicon, and a manifest file.

-I also have an "src" directory that contains the main source code of my interface.
-In the "src" directory, there is a "Controllers" directory containing an "ICommander.js" file, which likely handles the logic for controlling front-end components.
-There is also an "elements" directory containing an "IProductCard.js" file, which probably defines the structure and behavior of a product card component.
+I also have a "src" directory that contains the main source code of my interface.
+In the "src" directory, there is a "Controllers" directory containing an "ICommander.js" file, which handles the logic for controlling front-end components.
+There is also an "elements" directory containing an "IProductCard.js" file, which defines the structure and behavior of a product card component.

 [Link to Mcommerce-frontend on GitLab](https://gitlab.com/yassinemidfig/mcomm/-/tree/main/mcommerce-frontend)